Tencent/phxpaxos/README.md

 We finally construct a state-machine and a state transmittion function by classes above.

->HINT: What you should to to make a service into a replicated service is to abstract the logic of it.
-And implement it in a `Execute()` fuction.
+>HINT: What you should do to make a service into a replicated service is to abstract the logic of it.
+And then implement it in a `Execute()` fuction.
 That's all:)

 ### Running PhxPaxos
 After the implementation, We will try to run PhxPaxos with `PhxEchoSM` loaded.